rustcon-asia/beijing-2019/content/blog/hello-asia.md

 [cfp.rustcon.asia](https://cfp.rustcon.asia/events/rustcon-asia)

-**You can buy earlybird tickets soon!** We're still working out the complications of ticket sales, sorry!
+**You can buy tickets [in Chinese here](http://www.huodongxing.com/event/6479456003900)!** We're still verifying our accounts with our English sales provider, sorry!
 Check back next week!

-RustCon Asia is organized by members of PingCAP (makers of TiKV), Nervos (makers of Cryptape), and Baidu X-Lab (makers of Mesalock Linux).
-For some of us, it's our first time organizing an event like this.
+RustCon Asia is organized by members of PingCAP (makers of TiKV) and Nervos (makers of Cryptape).
+We thank Baidu X-Lab (makers of Mesalock Linux) for being our first sponsor.

+> For some of us, it's our first time organizing an event like this.
 So please give us constructive feedback if you see something wrong.
+[Email](ana@pingcap.com).